julia-kraus/CarND-Behavioral-Cloning-P3/writeup_template.md

 Also, the training data provided center, left and right images.
 To further augment the data

-After the collection process, I had X number of data points.
+After the collection process, I had  number of data points.
 I then preprocessed this data by cropping the images to the size

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 30% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The model gave good results after training 12 epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.